Fire and Destruction - to Rescue the Ecosystem

 Stephen Packard, volunteer

-Because in part of the long walk, the stewards had scheduled an especially long day, we had lunch:
+In part because of the long walk, the stewards had scheduled an especially long day, we had lunch:

-After lunch, we went back to work.
+After lunch on November 11th, we went back to work.
 Sandhill cranes called in the distance.

 Endnote